 Responding to Reviews — the Part Most Guides Skip

-Google indexes your responses to reviews.
-When you reply and mention "redfish," "inshore charter," "Chesapeake Bay rockfish guide," or any other phrase your clients search, you add keyword-relevant content to your listing.
+Your responses to reviews become part of your public listing, readable by every future client and crawlable by search engines.
+When you reply and mention "redfish," "inshore charter," "Chesapeake Bay rockfish guide," or any other phrase your clients search, you're adding relevant, specific text to your profile that most competitors never bother to write.
 Most guides never respond to reviews at all.
 That's unclaimed ground.

 For positive reviews, keep responses short and specific.
 Reference something from the trip if the review gives you a detail to work with.
 "Glad that bull red finally came to the net after those two throw-offs — that's what keeps people coming back" reads better than "Thank you so much for the kind words."
 A specific response signals that a real person runs this business.